 My trips to Washington D.C. were for the sole purpose of researching in the archives and library of the United States Holocaust Memorial Museum.
 I was fortunate to find information on both the immigration of Jews to the Philippines and on the Polish border town of Zbaszyn.
 The archives of the USHMM allows researchers to make photocopies free of charge and this is the only archive in all my research that had such a policy.
 It was greatly appreciated!!

-While in Wash D.C., I had the opportunity to meet with Martin Meadows, a survivor of the Jewish Community in Manila, and also an internee at the Santo Tomas University Internment Camp, set up by the Japanese for the incarceration of enemy alien civilians.
+While in Wash D.C., I had the opportunity to meet with Martin Meadows, a survivor of the Jewish Community in Manila, and also an internee at the University of Santo Tomas Internment Camp (STIC), set up by the Japanese for the incarceration of enemy alien civilians.
 Martin's family was American, his father a businessman in The Philippines before the war.
 He remembered well the rescue of the German refugee Jews, and Cantor Cysner.

 The Center for Jewish History and the American Jewish Joint Distribution Committee.
 At the JDC I was able to view microfilmed documents that contained important information on both the Zbaszyn deportation and the rescue in Manila, since the JDC had played an important roll in supplying relief to both communities.
 I ordered all the documents to be microfilmed and then shipped to me once I returned from Europe.
 Shortly after I returned home in August, I received 6 rolls of microfilm from the JDC archivist, Misha Mitsel.
 Vachashah!